nategri/nematoduino/README.md

 https://github.com/Connectome/GoPiGo

-This software is a work in progress.
-Currently all it does is dump the weights on the left and right muscles over the serial port.
+This should still be considered beta software.

+Arduino pin assignments can be configured in `pin_config.h`.
+Note that all motor pins are PWM capable, with the same carrier frequency.

+The C. Elegans 'chemotaxis' (food sensing) neurons are stimulated by default, while the 'nose touch' response neurons are stimulated when the robot senses an obstacle at a distance of 50 cm or less.

-Nematoduino is covered on the GNU Public License v2.
+Nematoduino is covered under the GNU Public License v2.